Cassoulet

 4

-It is said that this dish comes from Languedoc, taking its name from a glazed earthenware pot “cassole”, narrow at the bottom and widemouthed at the top, from the town of Issel.
-This dish became special to me when I walked from the Mediterranean to the Atlantic, across the Pyrenees.
-As the trekking was hard, finding a refuge with a cassoulet combined with a glass of wine was the perfect end to the day.
-This is my version of this dish.
+This dish is said to come from Languedoc and to take its name from the glazed earthenware pot known as a cassole: narrow at the bottom and wide-mouthed at the top.
+It became special to me when I walked across the Pyrenees from the Mediterranean to the Atlantic.
+After a hard day’s trekking, finding a refuge serving cassoulet with a glass of wine was the perfect end to the day.
+This is my version.

 Ingredients